You know, 9 months is a really long time to come up with a baby name. But apparently, not long enough for me.

 And then one day, I ever-so-casually mention to my husband, “Hey, what do you think about us changing Presley’s name?”

-And he looks at me like I am CRAZY because our daughter is 6 months-old now.
-But he knew I was crazy when he married me so isn’t this really his fault?
+And he looks at me like I have two heads because our daughter is 6 months-old now.
+But he knew who I was when he married me so isn’t this really his fault?

 After debating this issue for two MORE months, we finally start calling her a new name when she is 8 months-old.
 Yes, 8 months-old.